soo-h/DASweepDetect/README.md

 **-a** or **--all** : 0 or 1, where 0 indicates outputting only the best model and 1 indicates outputting all models generated during iterations.
 Default value is 0.

-**-M**： The number of sub-models.
+**-M**： The number of ensemble models.
 It is recommended to use 5.
 Default value is 5.

-**Demo:** Input the training, validation, and testing datasets, along with the real data feature matrix, and output the trained model to the "Ensemble_CEU" folder.
+**Demo:** Input the training, validation, testing datasets and labels (all this generate in step4), and the real data feature matrix(generate in step3).
+Output the  trained model to the "Ensemble_CEU" folder.

 ```shell
 python3.8 DASD.py train --train-data trainSet/trainSet.npy --train-label trainSet/trainSet_label.npy --valid-data trainSet/validSet.npy --valid-label trainSet/validSet_label.npy --test-data trainSet/testSet.npy --test-label trainSet/testSet_label.npy -t real_feature/ -o ../Ensemble_CEU